The General Died at Dawn: Plot

 General Yang, a warlord with control of one of China's twelve provinces, plans to overtake them all with his army to corner the markets of silk, rice, and opium.
-However, the opposition in General Wu knows that Yang is lacking in enough men to hinder any chance of invasion, complete with desertion in certain numbers minus the most loyal.
-As such, Wu searches out for O'Hara, a soldier of fortune, to go to Shanghai to buy weapons from a gunrunner in Brighton that is selling to the first bidder.
-The money is kept in a belt that was funded by peasants under the oppression of Yang.
+However, his opposition, in the form of Mr. Wu who is leading a rebellion against Yang, knows that Yang is lacking enough loyal men to cement his grip on the whole of China, and those who are with him could desert him for a competing warlord.
+As such, Wu searches out for O'Hara, a soldier of fortune, to go to Shanghai to buy weapons from a hard-drinking gunrunner named Brighton who is selling to the first bidder.
+The money O'Hara is given is kept in a belt and was funded by the peasants trapped under Yang's oppressive rule.
 In the way of all of this is the Perrie family, made up of Peter and his daughter Judy.
-Peter is dying soon and plans to take some of the money so Judy can see America.
-She reluctantly goes with her father's plan to distract O'Hara while Yang makes his way across the train to capture him in order to buy the weapons.
+Peter is in poor health and is desperate for money so he and his daughter can return to the United States.
+Judy reluctantly goes along with her father's plan to distract O'Hara while Yang commandeers the train and captures him.
+Taking the money belt entrusted to O'Hara, he gives it Peter and orders him to deliver it to Brighton in Shanghai so that it will be used to buy guns for Yang's men, and not Wu's.
+O'Hara is taken prisoner to Yang's boat.